 In this Geocaching for Beginners guide, we outline everything that you need to get started in this global game.
 You’ll learn how to play, the different types of caches, tips, as well as common geocache terms to help you along the way.

 Geocaching is a real-life treasure hunt that combines modern GPS technology with a timeless thirst for adventure.
 Through a combination of GPS tracking, intense visual searching, and occasional puzzle-solving, geocachers are led to the secret location of a weatherproof container aka the treasure!

 There are over 3 million caches hidden around the world along trails, in neighborhoods, in national parks like Kilimanjaro, and even in popular landmarks like the Burj Khalifa in Dubai.
 It is likely there is a cache hidden near you now, but the question is, will you find it?
 The only way to find out is to get started using the steps below!

 Step 1: Go to Geocaching.com to create a free membership.

 After registering you will have access to millions of geocaches hidden worldwide.
 Members may opt to upgrade to premium membership ($29.99 annually) for premium-only geocaches and advanced features such as lists and advanced searches.

 Step 2: Search for Geocaches near you.

-Utilizing the search bar, enter your postal code to access a list of geocaches near you.
+Utilizing the search bar, enter your postal code to access a geocache map of caches near you.
 Click on the name to find out more information about the location, difficulty, cache size, and cache type.
-You can also view the virtual logbook to see when it was last found.
+You can also view the virtual geocache logbook to see when it was last found.
 Be warned: there are sometimes unintentional spoilers in the photos and logbook.